probir-sarkar/react-express-monorepo/README.md

-# React and Express Monorepo with Turborepo
+# React and Express Monorepo with pnpm

-This repository demonstrates how to build and manage a **React frontend** and an **Express.js backend** within a **monorepo** using [Turborepo](https://turbo.build/).
+This repository demonstrates how to build and manage a **React frontend** and an **Express.js backend** within a **monorepo** using [pnpm workspaces](https://pnpm.io/workspaces).
 The goal is to streamline the development process, allowing both applications to work together while maintaining separate environments and configurations.

 ## Features

 - **Monorepo Setup:** Both frontend (React) and backend (Express.js) applications are contained in a single repository, with separate environments and `package.json` files.
 - **Vite Proxy:** Seamlessly proxy API requests from the frontend to the backend for local development.
-- **Turborepo:** Simplifies the management of builds, linting, and running development servers for both applications with a single command.
+- **pnpm Workspaces:** Simplifies dependency management and running commands across packages with workspace filtering and parallel execution.
 - **Shared Environment Variables:** Uses [dotenvx](https://www.npmjs.com/package/dotenvx) to manage environment variables across both applications.
 - **Production-Ready Setup:** Serves static files from the backend and handles fallback routes for **React Router**.